jupyterhub/zero-to-jupyterhub-k8s/doc/source/turn-off.rst

    kops delete cluster <CLUSTER-NAME> --yes exit #(leave CI host)
    Terminicate CI Host
-   aws ec2 stop-instances --intance-ids <aws-instance id of CI HOST>
+   aws ec2 stop-instances --instance-ids <aws-instance id of CI HOST>
    aws ec2 terminate-instances --instance-ids <aws-instance id of CI HOST>

 .. note::

-   cluster name was set as an env var aka: `NAME=<somename>.k8s.local` Stopping the CI host will still incure disk storage and Ip address costs, but the host can be restarted at a later date to resume using.
+   cluster name was set as an environment var aka: `NAME=<somename>.k8s.local` Stopping the CI host will still incur disk storage and IP address costs, but the host can be restarted at a later date to resume using.